NegatioN/BattleRiteStats/_characters/destiny.md

       icon: 1d95f324f635c9447a68299999e8597e
       name: Energy Conversion
       type: survival
-    - color: yellow
-      description: Increases Magnetic Orb duration by 1 and its movement speed bonus by 35.
-      icon: 32189e52d279bcc498ede10b3d3ff6d1
-      name: Globetrotter
-      type: mobility
-    - color: yellow
+    - color: grey
-      description: Allies that move through Plasma Wall have movement speed increased by 30 and are granted a Shield for 3.
-The Shield absorbs up to 12 damage.
+      description: Allied projectiles passing through Plasma Wall accelerate to travel at 200 speed.
+Your projectiles deal 2 bonus damage when accelerated.
       icon: 14568f096fcd91f488876796605f5063
+      name: Plasma Accelerator
+      type: mixed
+    - color: green
+      description: Firing Power Blaster through a Plasma Wall increases the range by 30 and grants you a shield absorbing 8 damage on hit.
+      icon: 87c684273ffea0845863a8f80b904890
-      name: Plasma Booster
+      name: Plasma Infusion
-      type: mobility
+      type: survival
     - color: red
       description: Plasma Wall deals 10 damage to enemies that pass through.
 Increases Snare factor from 25 to 50 and duration from 1.5 to 2.